d-khan/Python-exercise/Variables.md

 print(hex(id(var1)))
 # __________________________________ Write down the address here
 ```
-You should see two different addresses of ```var1```.
-Explain why there are two distinct addresses.
-What happened to the first address?
+You should see two distinct addresses for ```var1```.
+Explain why there are two different addresses and what happened to the first one.

 ```
 # ________________________________________________________________________